jvkoebbe/math4610/openmp/vecadd/version_3/README.md

-# Example Description: Version 2.
+# Example Description: Version 3.

-In this example, we will look at parallelization of a loop.
-The operation involves the addition of two vectors that are large in the number of entries in the vector.
-This is a simple component-wise addition and does not require the use of any shared variables.
-The code uses the following directive inside a parallel region.
-This is
+In this version of the vector addition operation we will introduce OpenMP directives to try to speed up execution of the loop that adds the components of two vectors.
+The parallel construct used to optimize performance of a for loop in a code written in C.

         #pragma omp for

-There are no braces in this case since the directive is actually inside the parallel region in the code.
+This directive must appear in a parallel region.
+There are no braces in this case since the directive is actually inside a parallel region in the code.
+There is a shortcut to this that we will try out in another version of this exercise.

+The first thing to notice is that a **printf** is inserted in the code to make sure the various threads are actually doing something.
+In a production level code this should not be included unless you are debugging things.
+Print statements and the like take a lot of time.

+Note that without the **omp for** directive each thread will execute all of the code in the parallel region.
+With the directive, OpenMP will optimize the for loop.

 ## The Code for this Example: